Homunculus

 A homunculus (/hɒˈmʌŋkjʊləs/ hom-UNK-yuul-əs, /hoʊˈ-/ hohm--, /la/; "little person", : homunculi /hɒˈmʌŋkjʊlaɪ/ hom-UNK-yuul-lye, /hoʊˈ-/ hohm--, /la/) is a small artificial human or human-like being.
-Popularized in 16th-century alchemy and 19th-century fiction, it has historically referred to the creation of a miniature, fully formed human or humanoid being.
+Popularized in 16th-century alchemy and 19th-century fiction, it has historically been referred to as the creation of a miniature, fully formed human or humanoid being.
 The concept has roots in preformationism as well as earlier folklore and alchemic traditions.

 The term lends its name to the cortical homunculus, an image of a person with the size of the body parts distorted to represent how much area of the cerebral cortex of the brain is devoted to it.

 History

 Alchemy

 Paracelsus is credited with the first mention of the homunculus in De homunculis (c.
 1529–1532), and De natura rerum (1537).

-During medieval and early modern times, it was thought that homunculus, an artificial humanlike being, could be created through alchemy.
-The homunculus first appears by name in alchemical writings attributed to Paracelsus (1493–1541).
-De natura rerum (1537) outlines his method for creating homunculi:
+During medieval and early modern times, it was thought that a homunculus, an artificial humanlike being, could be created through alchemy.
+The homunculus first appears by name in alchemical writings attributed to Paracelsus (1493–1541), although Partington mentions earlier origins, stating that "[t]he idea of the homunculus is in Arnald of Vilanova."
+De natura rerum (1537) outlines Paracelsus' method for creating homunculi:

 That the sperm of a man be putrefied by itself in a sealed cucurbit for forty days with the highest degree of putrefaction in a horse's womb ["venter equinus", meaning "warm, fermenting horse dung"], or at least so long that it comes to life and moves itself, and stirs, which is easily observed.
 After this time, it will look somewhat like a man, but transparent, without a body.
 If, after this, it be fed wisely with the Arcanum of human blood, and be nourished for up to forty weeks, and be kept in the even heat of the horse's womb, a living human child grows therefrom, with all its members like another child, which is born of a woman, but much smaller.

 The fully grown homunculus was supposedly greatly skilled in "art" and can create giants, dwarves, and other marvels, as "Through art they are born, and therefore art is embodied and inborn in them, and they need learn it from no one."

 Comparisons have been made with several similar concepts in the writings of earlier alchemists.
 Although the actual word "homunculus" was never used, Carl Jung believed that the concept first appeared in the Visions of Zosimos, written in the third century AD.
 In the visions, Zosimos encounters a priest who changes into "the opposite of himself, into a mutilated anthroparion".
 The Greek word "anthroparion" is similar to "homunculus" - a diminutive form of "person".
 Zosimos subsequently encounters other anthroparia in his dream but there is no mention of the creation of artificial life.
 In his commentary, Jung equates the homunculus with the Philosopher's Stone, and the "inner person" in parallel with Christ.